-The CSWR has four visiting scholars for the 2015-16 academic year:
+The CSWR has five visiting scholars for the 2015-16 academic year:

 Gloria Maité Hernández completed her PhD in Spanish Literature at Emory University as a Fellow of the American Association of University Women.
 She is currently an Assistant Professor at the Department of Languages and Cultures of West Chester University.
 Her research focuses on mystical literature from Medieval and Early Modern Spain and the Hindu Vaiṣṇava tradition.
 She has published various articles on comparative theology and literature in journals like Literature Compass and the Journal of Hindu-Christian Studies.
 In 2015 she published a co-authored volume about the teachings of Sanskrit and Indian philosophy in Spain during the early twentieth-century.
 She is currently working on the manuscript Tasting God, a literary and theological comparison between John of the Cross’s Cántico espiritual and the Sanskrit text Rāsa Līlā (The Dance of Divine Love).